iamvibhav/AutiSense/README.md

-# Autisense: Autism Prediction and Privacy-Preserving Healthcare System
+# AutiSense: Autism Prediction and Privacy-Preserving Healthcare System

 ## 🔍 Project Overview
 **Autisense** is a machine-learning-powered platform designed to assist healthcare professionals in predicting autism in toddlers.
 This project provides a secure and privacy-compliant environment where doctors can input patient data, receive AI-driven predictions, and ensure data security through privacy-preserving techniques.